vproxy-tools/panama-native-interface/README.md

 * for compiling, add dependency `compileOnly 'io.vproxy:graal-sdk-mock-nativeimage:+'`
 * for running, add dependency `runtimeOnly 'io.vproxy:graal-sdk-mock-runtime:+'`

-The mock library provides all necessary types and members for `Panama Native Interface` generated graal related classes.
+The mock libraries provides all necessary types and members for `Panama Native Interface` generated graal related classes.
 Detailed information can be found in [the repo](https://github.com/vproxy-tools/graal-sdk-mock).

 Adding extra dependencies: